-Mr Paul Hooper – Chair of Governors
+Chair of Governors

-Mr C John Hawkins – Vice Chair of Governors
+Mr John Hawkins

 As the governor with specific responsibility for Special Educational Needs and Disabilities, I have always been greatly impressed with the care and support which teachers and assistants alike give to those who benefit from additional help.
-The recent ‘closing the gap’ for pupil premium pupils has been outstanding by any standard, and exemplifies the skill, determination and sheer hard work of all involved.
+The recent ‘closing the gap’ for pupil premium pupils is good by any standard, and exemplifies the skill, determination and sheer hard work of all involved.

-All those who work at St. Joseph’s do so as members of a great team, pulling together to produce well-qualified young people able to make a positive contribution to society in their future lives.
+All those who work at St Joseph’s do so as members of a great team, pulling together to produce well-qualified young people able to make a positive contribution to society in their future lives.